 However, despite this and even though black and white seems to be a retrograde stylistic step, black and white is still a choice for many photographers, including those who shoot portraits.
 But why shoot black and white portraits?

 Firstly, there is an aesthetic appeal: black and white photos can look startling pure and sophisticated.
-This is really befitting for B&W portrait photos.
+This is really befitting for B&W portrait photos, or even when using monochrome or grayscale.

 Its simplicity brings advantages: in black and white, the tonal range and contrasts can be manipulated without color interference.